a-mitani/mastering-ethereum/editor/README.md

 An  [editor is available online](https://www.gitbook.com) to edit your books.
 A new build will be started each time you save a file.
 Refer to the section "Draft Workflow" if you want to write a draft of the book without build it.

+### How to access the editor?

+The editor is accessible on each of your books.
+From the book's dashboard, click on the "edit" icon, it will open a new tab with the editor.
+The editor is compatible with all modern web browsers: Google Chrome, Safari, Firefox and Internet Explore; check that you're using the latest version of your web browser.

 ### Draft Workflow

 The GitBook Editor will trigger a new build each time you save a file (or when you edit the glossary or the summary).